THE BLOODIES 2016

 A couple plots to murder a random stranger just for the thrill of it, but things turn ugly when one of them decides not to go through with it.

-Opening with the short film: MY BROTHER CHARLIE Evan Hamza -- TORONTO PREMIERE
+with the short film MY BROTHER CHARLIE (Dir.
+Evan Hamza) TORONTO PREMIERE

 Bored and without a friend in the world, a young boy eagerly waits for his little brother to return home from a psychiatric facility for violent children.